Repped-School/first-react-app/README.md

 This is our first react project!
 We will be implement everything we have learned so far and other topic to see them in action.

+## API

-We will be using the [HTTP API for useless facts](https://uselessfacts.jsph.pl/)
+We will be using the [HTTP API for useless facts](https://uselessfacts.jsph.pl/).
 If you have never used an API, this will seem weird how the docs are writen.

 The routes that you are given are preceeded by `https://uselessfacts.jsph.pl/` so for example:

+### ENDPOINT/RESPONSE
 **THIS:** https://uselessfacts.jsph.pl/api/v2/facts/random?language=en

 **RETURNS THIS:**